 Many study designs involve multiple steps.
-Often data are collected in earlier stages that informs the details of later stages.
+Often data are collected in earlier stages that inform the details of later stages.
 However, in most such cases a phased review is not required.

-If the researcher is able to provide a plan for the entire project (including draft methods/instruments for later stages) a phased review is not required and "not applicable" should be selected.
-Ethics review for the entire project will be conducted and any subsequent changes or refinements to the methods/ instruments will be reviewed as amendment requests.
+If the researcher is able to provide a plan for the entire project (including methods/instruments for later stages) a phased review is not required and "not applicable" should be selected.
+Ethics review for the entire project will be conducted.

-However, if the researcher is unable to provide a plan for the entire project at the outset (including draft methods and instruments), a "phased review" should be requested.
+However, if the researcher is unable to provide a plan for the entire project at the outset (including methods and instruments), a "phased review" should be requested.
 A phased review will only be considered when it is necessitated by the study design; piece-meal submission of a project that could be submitted as a whole, will not be considered.